 Annual hydrocarbon production

 Our work in Angola is concentrated in conventional and deep offshore, with a total developed and undeveloped area of 21,441 square kilometres.
-Our main asset in the country is Block 15/06 (Eni 36.84%, operator) with the West Hub and East Hub projects, where over four years we have started eight fields, four of which in 2018 alone.
+Our main asset in the country is Block 15/06 (Eni 36.84%, operator) with the West Hub and East Hub.

 In April 2021 we made a new light oil discovery in Block 15/06, in Angola’s deep offshore.
 The well has been drilled on the Cuica exploration prospect located inside the Cabaça Development Area and close to the Armada Olombendo FPSO (East Hub).
 The discovery is based on the ILX_Infrastructure-led exploration strategy, which pursue exploration opportunities in proximity of existing infrastructures.
 We started production from the Cuica field via the Armada Olombendo FPSO vessel in July 2021, just over 4 month from discovery.